XmanJL/TV-Recommender/README.md

 6. Recommendation Generation:

 - **For a given title**: retrieves the most similar ones from the dataset.
-- **For user preferences**: builds a preference vector, compares it to dataset, and recommends the closest matches.
-- applies **filtering** such as min_year, genre, min_imdb to narrow results
+- Applies **filtering** such as min_year, genre, min_imdb to narrow results

 ## Next Steps

 1. Consider using a movie/tv show API so we can apply this recommender system to every movie, instead of a limited dataset

+- Add functionality to the recommender: make predictions on unseen data (not limited to existing dataset)

 2. Evaluate the model using [MAP@K](https://www.evidentlyai.com/ranking-metrics/mean-average-precision-map#mean-average-precision-map) algorithm

 - Ensures users will use the high-rated products first